jdegand/link-sharing-app-frontend/README.md

 # Link Sharing App Frontend

 This is inspired by the [Link Sharing App Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/linksharing-app-Fbt7yweGsT).
 I have yet to determine how close I will match the design.
+I have to take some liberties, as the design does not fully account for authentication.

 ## Screenshots